- Tuesday 8 October 2019

 a. be an employee for at least 0.2 FTE at an Eligible Organisation; or

-If you hold an Honorary or Professorial Fellow appointment (holding no other paid appointments) and you wish to apply as a Chief Investigator please contact firstname.lastname@example.org before the 25 January to arrange DVCR certification.
+If you hold an Honorary or Professorial Fellow appointment (holding no substantive paid appointments) and you wish to apply as a Chief Investigator please contact firstname.lastname@example.org before the 25 January to arrange DVCR certification.

 Statements on Progress for ARC-funded projects: